hedayaahmed/Zuma-game/README.md

 # Zuma-game
-Zuma game using c# code for a university course project
+Zuma game using c# code for a university course project.
+Click mouse to the curve of moving balls using Bezier curve algorithm.